Cook County Health’s Neonatal-Perinatal Fellowship Program is one of the oldest in the country.

 To provide progressive clinical, technical, and consultative experiences that will enable the NPM trainees to work effectively as members or leaders of patient care teams or other groups in which they participate as researcher, educator, health advocate, or manager.

 The NPM Fellowship Program participates in the Electronic Residency Application Service (ERAS) and in the National Residency Matching Program (NRMP).
+The program accepts and reviews applications in July and interviews selected applicants from August to November.
+The NPM Fellowship Program supports H1B and J1 visas.

 Prerequisite training/selection criteria: